How to Calculate Poker Odds

 So how do you know if you should make the call?
 Simply compare the two numbers on the left-hand side of the ratios.

-Some Random Odds and Ends to Keep handy
+Random Poker Odds and Ends to Keep Handy

 - How Not to Suck at Poker: Play Fewer Hands